Pradeesh-K/Pradeesh-P-M-Interaction-curve-as-per-IS-code/README.md

 bars as long as it is equally ditributed
 2) Fe 415 steel stress-strain values are used, but the code can be modified to use any type of steel, provided the stress-strain curve is available
 3) The code saves the data into an excel sheet, so it can be effectively used to conduct column calculations.
+4) commented the code so easy editing can be done